 An Evidence-Based Approach

-Recent advances in brain imaging technology have allowed neuroscientists to observe that individuals with AN have an imbalance between ventral brain circuits (those involved with reward and emotion) and dorsal brain circuits (those involved with planning ahead and anticipating consequences), as well as an alteration in the insula, a brain area implicated in self-awareness and self-perception.
-Research has shown that certain temperamental traits – behavioral inhibition, perfectionism, anxiety, harm avoidance, obsessiveness, and rigidity – are evident starting in early childhood in the majority of individuals who develop AN.
+Recent advances in brain imaging technology have allowed neuroscientists to observe that individuals with AN have an imbalance between ventral brain circuits (those involved with reward and emotion) and dorsal brain circuits (those involved with planning and anticipating consequences), as well as an alteration in the insula, a brain area implicated in self-awareness and self-perception.
+Research has shown that certain temperamental traits – behavioral inhibition, perfectionism, anxiety, harm avoidance, obsessiveness, and rigidity – are starting in early childhood in the majority of individuals who develop AN.
 Puberty is a catalyst for the onset of AN in many cases – dramatic hormonal shifts cause alterations in brain chemistry as well as significant changes in body size, shape, and constitution.
 For example, an average-sized healthy girl gains approximately 40 pounds between the ages of 11 and 14, and her body fat percentage doubles or even triples.
 Our thinness-obsessed society’s general disdain for weight gain, pervasive diet advertisements, admonishments to “eat this, not that,” vilification of carbohydrates and processed foods, and BMI “report cards” in public schools, create a toxic environment for pubescent girls.
 Our culture pathologizes the very normal, healthy, and necessary adolescent developmental process of gaining weight and body fat.
 Add to that the overuse of social media along with increasing academic, extra-curricular, and social pressures, and you have a recipe for AN to flourish in genetically-vulnerable young people.
 Perhaps it should come as no surprise, then, that a growing number of 9, 10, and 11-year old children are presenting for treatment with full-blown cases of AN.

 We now have a much clearer understanding of the biological and psychological underpinnings of anorexia nervosa, which has allowed us to develop more effective treatments.
-We know that the inability to recognize the problem, and the desire to remain sick, are brain-based symptoms of the illness which usually disappear as a person recovers.
-Perhaps most importantly, we now know that the cognitive and emotional symptoms of AN, such as body dysmorphia, preoccupation with food and weight, and depressed mood, are triggered and perpetuated by insufficient nutritional intake and maintenance of a sub-optimal body weight.
-Therefore, nutritional restoration and weight gain must happen as soon as possible, whether the teenager likes it or not, in order to give her the best possible chance of a full and lasting recovery.
+We know that the inability to recognize the problem, and the desire to remain sick, are brain-based symptoms of the illness, which usually disappear as a person recovers.
+Perhaps most importantly, we now know that the cognitive and emotional symptoms of AN, such as body dysmorphia, preoccupation with food and weight, and depressed mood, are triggered and perpetuated by insufficient nutritional intake and maintenance of sub-optimal body weight.
+Therefore, nutritional restoration and weight gain must happen as soon as possible, whether the teenager likes it or not, to give her the best possible chance of a full and lasting recovery.

 The longer an eating disorder persists, the more entrenched it becomes, and the more damage is caused to the young person’s body and brain.
 Although most of this damage can be reversed with early diagnosis and aggressive treatment, chronic forms of AN can result in irreversible medical and psychiatric complications and even death.